Jwomack7512-bio/BobTheBuilder/docs/pages/gettingStarted/downloadtoR.rst

 BioModME uses a vast number of standard R repositories that will need to be downloaded.
 Open up the UI.R file from the downloaded file.
 This script loads all the needed libraries for the application to properly run.
-To install these repositories you can run the following:
+To install these repositories, you can run the following:

 .. code-block::